 For laboratories that frequently rely on our consumables, the QIAstock program maintains inventory on-site to keep up with their requirements.
 QIAGEN representatives make regular visits to replenish the stock and help with other needs, and we are automating this process with digital technologies.
 Easy-to-use online ordering, inventory monitoring and customer-driven changes make QIAstock an efficient system for providing ready access to our products for the hundreds of customers worldwide who use this program.

 Our business does not experience significant, predictable seasonality.
 Historically, a significant portion of our sales have been to researchers, universities, government laboratories and private foundations whose funding is dependent upon grants from government agencies, such as the National Institutes of Health and similar bodies.
-To the extent that our customers experience increases, decreases or delays in funding arrangements and budget approvals, and to the extent that any of our customers' activities are slowed, such as during times of higher unemployment, vacation periods or delays in the approval of government budgets, we may experience fluctuations in sales volumes during the year or delays from one period to the next in the recognition of sales.
+To the extent that our customers experience increases, decreases or delays in funding arrangements and budget approvals, and to the extent that customers' activities are slowed such as during times of higher unemployment, vacation periods or delays in approval of government budgets, we may experience fluctuations in sales volumes during the year or delays from one period to the next in the recognition of sales.
+Additionally, we have customers who are active in the diagnostics testing market, and sales to these customers fluctuate to the extent their activities are impacted by public health concerns such as the timing and severity of flu season.

 We have made and expect to continue to make investments in intellectual property.
-In 2017, our purchases of intangible assets totaled $34.3 million.
+In 2019, additions to our intangible assets outside of business combinations totaled $286.2 million.
 While we do not depend solely on any individual patent or technology, we are significantly dependent in the aggregate on technology that we own or license.
 Therefore, we consider protection of proprietary technologies and products one of the major keys to our business success.
 We rely on a combination of patents, licenses and trademarks to establish and protect proprietary rights.
-As of December 31, 2017, we owned 362 issued patents in the United States, 279 issued patents in Germany and 1,825 issued patents in other major industrialized countries.
-We had 638 pending patent applications.
+As of December 31, 2019, we owned 352 issued patents in the United States, 275 issued patents in Germany and 1,700 issued patents in other major industrialized countries.
+We had 558 pending patent applications.
 Our policy is to file patent applications in Western Europe, the United States and Japan.
 U.S. patents have a term of 17 years from the date of issue (for patents issued from applications submitted prior to June 8, 1995), or 20 years from the date of filing (in the case of patents issued from applications submitted on or after June 8, 1995).
 Patents in most other countries have a term of 20 years from the date of filing the patent application.
 We intend to aggressively prosecute and enforce patents and to otherwise protect our proprietary technologies.
 We also rely on trade secrets, know-how, continuing technological innovation and licensing opportunities to develop and maintain our competitive position.

 Our practice is to require employees, consultants, outside scientific collaborators, sponsored researchers and other advisers to execute confidentiality agreements upon commencement of their relationships with us.
 These agreements provide that all confidential information developed by or made known to the individual during the course of the relationship is to be kept confidential and not disclosed to third parties, subject to a right to publish certain information in scientific literature in certain circumstances and to other specific exceptions.
 In the case of our employees, the agreements provide that all inventions conceived by individuals in the course of their employment will be our exclusive property.

 In the Academic and Pharma markets, we believe our primary competition in sample technology products involves traditional separation and purification methods, such as phenol extraction, cesium chloride density gradient centrifugation, and precipitation.
-These methods utilize widely available reagents and other chemicals supplied by companies such as Merck KGaA (MilliporeSigma business) and Roche Diagnostics GmbH (Applied Sciences Division).
+These methods utilize widely available reagents and other chemicals supplied by companies in these markets.
 We compete with these methods through innovative technologies and products, offering a comprehensive solution for nucleic acid collection, pre-treatment, separation and purification needs and providing significant advantages in speed, reliability, convenience, reproducibility and ease of use.

 We also experience competition in various markets from other companies providing sample preparation products in kit form and assay solutions.
-These competitors include, but are not limited to, Promega Corp., EMD Millipore or Merck Millipore, and Macherey-Nagel GmbH for nucleic acid separation and purification; Thermo Fisher and Promega Corp. for assay solutions and for transfection reagents; and Merck KGaA (MilliporeSigma business) and Thermo Fisher for protein fractionation products.
+These competitors include, but are not limited to, companies with a focus on nucleic acid separation and purification, assay solutions, transfection reagents and protein fractionation products.
 We believe our proprietary technologies and products offer significant advantages over competitors' products with regard to purity, speed, reliability and ease-of-use.

 Some of our other products within our molecular diagnostics customer class, such as tests for Chlamydia, Gonorrhea, hepatitis B virus, herpes simplex virus and CMV, compete against existing screening, monitoring and diagnostic technologies, including tissue culture and antigen-based diagnostic methodologies.
-Our competitors for gene-based diagnostic assays include Roche Diagnostics, Thermo Fisher, Abbott, and Danaher.
 We believe the primary competitive factors in the market for gene-based probe diagnostics and other screening devices are clinical validation, performance and reliability, ease of use, standardization, cost, proprietary position, competitors' market shares, access to distribution channels, regulatory approvals and reimbursement.

 We do not believe our competitors typically have the same comprehensive approach to sample to insight solutions as we do or the ability to provide the broad range of technologies and depth of products and services that we offer.
 With our complete range of manual and fully automated solutions, we believe we offer the value of standardization of procedures and, therefore, more reliable results.
 We also believe our integrated strategic approach gives us a competitive advantage.
 The quality of sample technologies-an area in which we have a unique market and leadership position-is a key prerequisite for reliable molecular assay solutions, which increasingly are being applied in emerging markets such as Molecular Diagnostics and Applied Testing.